Signs That Indicate Your Girlfriend Is Ready to Break Up

 If arguments are becoming more frequent or intense, your girlfriend may be trying to push you away.
 While it's pretty standard for couples to disagree from time to time, if these arguments become relentless or center around minor issues, it could be indicative of something more serious.

-Persistent criticism is another thing to watch out for.
+Persistent criticism is another thing to notice.
 If your girlfriend begins to criticize your habits, appearance, or behavior or compares you negatively to people around her, she may be feeling emotionally disconnected from you and looking for a way to end the relationship.
-When mutual respect and understanding are absent from a relationship, it's usually a sign that a breakup is imminent.
+When mutual respect and understanding are absent from a relationship, it's often a sign that a breakup is imminent.

 Sign #4: Change in priorities or interests

 On a more practical level, you may also find that your girlfriend is no longer interested in the things you used to enjoy doing together.
-Instead, she might be seeking new hobbies or interests apart from each other, which can often be seen as a sign of detachment.
+Instead, she might be seeking new hobbies or interests apart from you, which can often be seen as a sign of detachment.
+While people can change and grow, it's important to acknowledge when a partner is no longer sharing your interests or goals.

 Getty/jeffbergen